marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/hostnm.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: HOSTNM, system, host name

 .. _hostnm:

-.. index:: HOSTNM

-.. index:: system, host name

 HOSTNM --- Get system host name
 *******************************